 For this exercise about why you don’t skip breakfast, you have to read the text and choose the correct answer to each of the five questions.
 This provides practice for Part 3 of the A2 Key examination.

 Do you skip breakfast?
 Millions of people do, and if you are one of them, you are putting your ability to think and learn at risk.
-Skipping breakfast can cause you to be hungry, tired, and crabby by the middle of the morning.
+Skipping breakfast can cause you to be hungry, tired, or grumpy by the middle of the morning.
 Why is that?
 First, when you wake up, you have not eaten for about eight hours.
 Your body’s fuel, called glucose, is low.
 Eating breakfast raises the level of glucose in your brain.
 Your brain requires a constant flow of glucose to do mental work.

 So eating breakfast will give you a mental edge at school.
 What if you don’t have enough time for breakfast or if you are not hungry when you wake up?
 Having something for breakfast is better than nothing.
 Drink some milk or juice.
 Then catch a nutritious snack later on in the morning.
 Yoghurt, dry cereal, cheeses, or fruit are good choices.
 What if you don’t like breakfast foods?
 Then eat healthy foods you do like.
 Even cold pizza or a fruit smoothie can power your morning.
 Any way you look at it, there’s no reason to skip this essential meal.

 Here are new words and phrases from this don’t skip breakfast reading comprehension for the A2 Key Reading Part 3 section:

 Cambridge English exams are designed for learners at all levels from the elementary level Cambridge English: Key (KET) to the very advanced level Cambridge English: Proficiency (CPE).
 These exams give candidates proof of their ability to use English in a wide variety of contexts, relevant to work, study and leisure activities.